The Downrange Tomahawk is an interesting offering from Gerber. Rather than being a tomahawk first, it is a breaching tool first and a tomahawk second.

 If you’re in the market for a tactical tomahawk or a purpose-built breaching tool, the Gerber Downrange Tomahawk is for you.
 It would be great in an urban bug out bag or as an emergency tool in the trunk of a car!

-- BREACHING TOOL: Features a pry bar, G10 handles, and multi-purpose axe head with beveled edge,...
+- DURABLE CAMPING GEAR: Features a multi-purpose breaching tool, with axe head with beveled edge,...

-- SURVIVAL GEAR AND EQUIPMENT: USA Made from 420HC steel with a corrosion-resistant Cerakote finish,...
+- INNOVATIVE DESIGN: USA-made from 420HC steel with a corrosion-resistant Cerakote finish, ensuring...

 Features